freerbeing/freerbeing/content/en/authors/Rich/_index.md

 ---
 # Display name
-title: an invisible yogi
+title: Rich

 # Username (this should match the folder name)
 authors:
-- Kaivalyam
+- Rich

 # Is this the primary user of the site?
 superuser: true